 All year round, Amazon runs a sales and deals section of its website called Lightning Deals, which offers big bargains on products for a limited time.
 There is a finite amount of stock on offer for each item and when they have all been bought, the deal is over.

 Prime membership means you get a 30-minute heads-up on all deals before non-members can also purchase them, so you get the chance to snaffle them first.
-This is especially attractive during big sales periods, such as during the build-up to Black Friday this and every other year.
+This is especially attractive during big sales periods, such as during the build-up to Prime Day and Black Friday this and every other year.

 Create an Amazon Household and you can also share your Prime benefits with one other adult.
-You can also manage digital content and parental controls for kids services, such as Kindle for Kids or Fire for Kids.
+You can also manage digital content and parental controls Amazon Kids+.